wandersoncferreira/mamulengo/README.md

 solutions and its purpose is small-sized applications that need an embedded database to get its business moving.

 We use [datascript](https://github.com/tonsky/datascript) as the main database, but write every transaction to a durable storage.
 Therefore, because of this simple addition we are able to provide two features to improve datascript and enable it to be a full-fledged immutable database: i)durability and ii) time-travel feature as in Datomic.

+Datomic doesn't fit for small projects so well, therefore many projects who could benefit from it, can't.
+This library aims to provide a feel for Datalog/Datomic to newcomers.

 Mamulengo supports [PostgreSQL](https://www.postgresql.org/)
 and [H2](https://www.h2database.com/html/main.html) for